How to be a Digital Asset Detective

 Digital asset investigations are essential for managing the risks and regulatory demands of the rapidly expanding financial technology sector.
 By combining traditional due diligence practices with the information abundance of the digital asset transactions, organizations can uncover typically hard-to-find information about a digital asset business’ status, ownership, online presence, blockchain activity, and associations with sanctioned entities.
 As this sector grows, adaptive investigative frameworks will be key to ensuring innovation aligns with integrity across the industry.

-Join the Institute for Financial Integrity on December 5th for a comprehensive webinar that provides firms and financial institutions with knowledge and strategies they need to ensure they comply with new beneficial ownership rules and regulations.
+Join the Institute for Financial Integrity for a comprehensive webinar that provides firms and financial institutions with knowledge and strategies they need to ensure they comply with new beneficial ownership rules and regulations.

 Led by regulatory, anticorruption, and industry experts, this webinar will equip learners with insights into the nuances of the new beneficial ownership reporting requirements, address concerns about privacy, security, and access, and explore strategies to research beneficial ownership and reduce your exposure to financial crime risk.